 - Glass skylights

 Typically, fall accidents happen in the roofing process during building construction and skylight installations.
 Skylight accidents are often the result of substandard safety measures, including a lack of skylight safety guards, lighting, rails, signs, and other fall hazard preventative measures required by OSHA.

 During this interim period, many construction workers, roofers, other employees, and anyone with roof access risk falling through a skylight.
-Yet, even after their construction, skylights remain a source of danger and could continually cause problems.
+Yet, even after construction, skylights remain dangerous and could continually cause problems.